jacobprezant/featherPoC/README.md

-Assorted proof of concept exploits for patched software vulnerabilities I've discovered & responsibly disclosed.
+Assorted proof of concept exploits for software vulnerabilities I've discovered & responsibly disclosed.

 Use only for educational purposes.